ajax88/arith/README.md

 because this denominator ensures that the decompressed file is not larger than the original uncompressed file.
 255 is also the most commonly used denominator.

-Total hour count: 49
-+ hours spent analyzing the problems posed in the assignment: 18.5
-+ hours you have spent solving the problems after analysis: 30.5